 Prerequisite Programme (PRP):

 Preventive practices and conditions needed prior to and during the implementation of HACCP and which are essential for food safety.
 The PRPs needed depend on the segment of the food chain in which the sector operates and the type of sector.
 Examples of equivalent terms are Good Agriculture practice (GAP), Good Veterinarian Practice (GVP), Good Manufacturing Practice (GMP), Good Hygiene Practice (GHP), Good Production Practice (GPP), Good Distribution Practice (GDP) and Good Trading Practice (GTP).
 Sometimes, procedures to ensure traceability of food and recall in case of non-compliance are considered part of the PRPs.
 In Codex Alimentarius standards PRPs are referred to as ‘Codes of Good Practice’.
-See also “Operational Pre-requisite Programmes” OPRP.
+See also “Operational Pre-requisite Programmes” (OPRPs).

 Placing on the market:

-means the holding of food or feed for the purpose of sale, including offering for sale or any other form of transfer, whether free of charge or not, and the sale, distribution, and other forms of transfer themselves.
+The holding of food or feed for the purpose of sale, including offering for sale or any other form of transfer, whether free of charge or not, and the sale, distribution, and other forms of transfer themselves.

 These are foods that are not “Ready- to-eat” but have been treated or modified in a manner that is likely to have altered their original raw state with respect to microbiological contamination levels.
 Such processes might include: